TobyL98/RP1_m-z_speciesidentify/README.md

 **Option 2 - Conda**

 Unfortunately the package is not available in conda.
 However a conda environment with the correct dependencies is installed using the yaml file.
+You will need to clone the git repository to use the yaml file or download the yaml file seperately.
 ```
 conda env create -f species_identify.yml
 ```